 The mathematics program at the University of Providence is designed to provide the students with a thorough foundation in all of the fundamental areas of modern mathematics.
 The math majors will gain a competitive set of skills in a supportive environment.
 The university’s small class size allows for a math seminar format which creates an atmosphere of shared learning among students and the instructor.

 Mathematics as a discipline has universal applicability.
 Mathematics is a science created to understand the nature and the use of natural phenomena to improve human life.
 It is the simplest systematic discipline that human beings have created.

 As the world becomes increasingly quantitative, those individuals with a math degree or a strong background in math will play a lead role in the research and application of policies affecting everyone’s lives.

 Mathematics is extremely adaptable and opens many career doors.
-The ability to apply analytic skills and work in a problem-solving environment is crucial in a variety of fields such as natural sciences, law, computer science, medicine, economics, and business.
+The ability to apply analytic skills and work in a problem-solving environment is crucial.
+A major in mathematics prepares graduates for careers in a variety of fields such as natural sciences, law, computer science, medicine, economics, education and business or government.
 Future employers and professional graduate schools look upon a mathematics degree, or strong background in mathematics, as an extremely valuable asset.

-“…I have learned that the study of mathematics requires the ability to extract and organize information, to reason and argue logically, to employ effective problem-solving strategies, and to communicate ideas…in a well organized and precise fashion.”
+“I have learned that the study of mathematics requires the ability to extract and organize information, to reason and argue logically, to employ effective problem-solving strategies, and to communicate ideas…in a well-organized and precise fashion.”

-“…it was very evident that the faculty was available, taking joy in actively working with individual students.”
+“It was very evident that the faculty was available, taking joy in actively working with individual students.”